Remember the joke? It’s an old one. I heard it again twice in two months, in Ethiopia and then in Columbus, Indiana.

 Few give thought to the strategic challenge before us in the United States.
 It’s a challenge for which the average Christian in the average church is desperately ill prepared.

-So, God bless you if your church is putting on its shoes and outrunning the 20 other churches around you that are struggling and declining but what are you doing today for five or ten years from now when the Nones and the Dones have caught up to you?
+So, God bless you if your church is putting on its shoes and outrunning the 20 other churches around you that are struggling and declining.
+But what are you doing today to prepare for five or ten years from now when the Nones and the Dones have caught up to you?

 And, if you already know you can’t successfully out run the 20 churches around you… you’re ahead of the game!
 What are you and the leaders in your church waiting for?